undergrad-partner-school

 Student Organizations

-This school has 5 open-membership student organizations you can participate in.
+There are 5 student organizations and groups with open membership at this school.
 The percentage of male students who are members of organizations is 25 and female students 25.
-The student organization that attracts the greatest number of students is Education in Action, followed by Trinity Heart Against Trafficking and Speaking Truth Student Group.
+The student organization that has the biggest membership is Education in Action, followed by Trinity Heart Against Trafficking and Speaking Truth Student Group.
 Other popular student organizations at this school are Great Commission Missionary Fellowship and Student Government Association.

 Student Services

-At Trinity College of Florida, there are many amenities required for a pleasant and safe life on campus.
+Trinity College of Florida offers a number of services needed for a comfortable and secure life on campus.

-The dormitory entrances are electronically operated.
+There are electronically operated dormitory entrances.
 In addition, other services like Veteran's Affairs are available to the students of Trinity College of Florida.

-All in all, campus life at Trinity College of Florida is rich and vibrant and provides everything most students need.
+All in all, campus life at Trinity College of Florida is rich and vibrant and provides all you need for a comfortable stay.

 FAQ